ConduitIO/conduit/docs/pipeline_semantics.md

   outgoing channels, notifying the downstream nodes that there will be no more messages.
 This behavior propagates down the pipeline until the last node stops running.
 Any messages that were being processed while the pipeline received a stop signal will be processed normally and written to all destinations.
-- A forceful stop is initiated when a node stops running because it experienced an unrecoverable error.
+- A forceful stop is initiated when a node stops running because it experienced an unrecoverable error (e.g. it nacked a message and received an error because no DLQ is configured, or the connector plugin returned an unexpected error).
 In that case, the context that is shared by all nodes will get canceled, signaling to all nodes simultaneously that they should stop running as soon as possible.
 Messages that are in the pipeline won't be drained, instead, they are dropped and will be requested from the source again once the pipeline is restarted.
 The error returned from the first node that failed will be stored in the pipeline and can be retrieved through the API.